rodv92/PMTR_001_SRV/README.md

 - Add code for DS3231 time keeping.
 DONE!
 - Add supercapacitor bank to handle short time power loss events (max 60s with all subcomponents on, with a 5F * 6 supercapacitor bank).
 DONE!
 - Add DC bus (5V/12V) voltage monitoring.
 DONE!
+- Add 12V/24V contactor driving capability through multi channel MOSFET switch driver board, this board would be integrated to the prototype.
 - Add interlock (local/remote) key switch
 - Add LCD screen / keypad.
 - Keep in touch with PeaceFair, the maker of the PZEM-004t V3.0 to make a hardened 400V module (there are still some issues regarding with high voltage tolerance)

 Protection formula :
-- Harden and test formula actions where conflicting pins are used with different actions.
+- Harden and test formula actions where conflicting pins are used with different formulas (that could be triggered at the same time).
+This would require testing code and simulation environment.
+- Add formula slot process ordering and resultant pin processing (so that only the resultant pin state is processed)
 - Prevent use of reserved pins.
-DONE!
+DONE, not tested!
 - Add interlock (local/remote) code.
 - Add pin toggle timing delays.
+DONE, not tested !

 General debugging :
 - Add EEPROM event logging.
 DONE!